open-politics/open-politics-hq/README.md

 AGPLv3 — see [LICENSE](LICENSE)

 This means you can use, modify, and distribute this software, but any modifications or services built on it must also be open source.
 You can get an enterprise license for private use modifications which are not publicly deployed for one year at a time under strict ethical guidelines.

+## Project Origins & Story

+This project started at Freie Universität Berlin's Political Science department, born from a student's frustration with the disconnect of theoretically available tools and the practical ones available.
+Our first official funding came from the European Horizon NGI Search project, and before that we were lucky to have a warm circle of friends and early supporters who believed in the idea before there was much to show.

+The business model is intentionally simple: we'll try to keep a free hosted version running as much as we can shoulder, but hosting HQ is rather cheap as most of the cost comes from LLMs.
+We focus on helping organizations deploy and use the platform effectively — infrastructure orchestration, custom implementations, training.
+The platform itself always stays open source and self-hostable.

+Our "marketing" is the research that gets done with these tools.
+If people publish interesting work using HQ, that's worth more than any advertising campaign.

+If you want to support this mission or just talk about what you're building, reach out: engage@open-politics.org